Ismeny/Homework-6-Server-Side-APIs-Weather-Dashboard/README.md

 # Homework-6-Server-Side-APIs-Weather-Dashboard

 ## Description
-This project is a work day planner for regular business hours.
-You are able to type what you have planned for each hour.
-There is special color coding to effectively display the past, present, and future hours and what you have planned.
-This project uses local storage to keep the input placed in the time blocks.
+This project is a weather dashboard that allows you to search any city in the United States and get the current and 5 day weather forecast.
+This project uses local storage so the user is able to click refresh the page and see their previous search history.
+If the user clicks on the search history it will pull up the current weather information for that city again.

 ### Table of Contents